sunconstruct/email-signature/README.md

 - `index.html`: The main entry point for the application.
 It includes a form for generating email signatures, a preview of the signature, and instructions for copying the signature to the clipboard.
 It also includes a redirect logic.
 - `prefill.html`: An alternative page where users can prefill details for generating email signatures.
 This file also includes a redirect to the new version of the prefill page.
 - `template.html`: The HTML template for the email signature.
 It contains placeholders for employee details such as name, position, phone, and email.
-- `templator-core.js`: Core functionality for processing templates and generating forms based on the provided template fields.
-- `templator-form-generator.js`: Contains the logic for dynamically generating forms based on the template fields.
-- `templator-ajax-loader.js`: Handles loading templates via AJAX requests.
-- `templator-loader.js`: Manages the script loading process and initializes the Templator application.
-- `prefill.js`: Handles loading the template, generating URLs with prefilled data, and providing the ability to copy generated content to the clipboard.

 ## Redirection
 ### Redirection Files